Rishi-kalasariya/Multithreaded-Web-server-with-LRU-cache/README.md

 - Proxy Server do →
   - It speeds up the process and reduces the traffic on the server side.
   - It can be used to restrict user from accessing specific websites.
-  - A good proxy will change the IP such that the server wouldn’t know about the client who sent the request.
   - Changes can be made in Proxy to encrypt the requests, to stop anyone accessing the request illegally from your client.

 ##### OS Component Used ​